 Our Linux Cloud Servers start at around $5 when charged monthly.
 Not sure if you’re ready for a base Linux OS?
-Maybe install Linux in Virtualbox on your PC and see how that works out for you first.
+Maybe install Linux in Virtualbox on your PC and see how that works out for you upgrading to a cloud server.

-If you’re still not sure which option will best meet your needs, be sure to contact our expert Sales team.
+If you’re still not sure which option between a cPanel VPS vs cloud server will best meet your needs, be sure to contact our expert Sales team.
 What are your requirements?
 What kind of web application(s) are you building?
 We can help you get a hosting package that fits your budget and gives you all the technology you’ll need.